Suggester/Documentation/config/configuration.md

 ### Optional Arguments

-`.config list` will show the current configuration & its status `.config [element]` will show the current value of a specific element
+`.config list` will show the current configuration & its status\
+`.config [element]` will show the current value of a specific element\
+`.config help` with no other argument will show an interactive menu explaining all elements like this documentation\
+`.config help [element]` will show more information about a specific element

 ### Aliases
 `serverconfig`, `cfg` and `configure`